-On this page, we’ll give you step-by-step instructions, tips and tricks, activities, and more to guide you right up to Bring Your Bible to School Day on October 1.
+On this page, we’ll give you step-by-step instructions, tips and tricks, activities, and more to guide you right up to Bring Your Bible to School Day on Thursday, October 7.
 If you haven’t yet, be sure to sign up and be counted for Bring Your Bible to School Day!
-Encourage your friends and church youth or children’s ministries to join you by signing up!
+Encourage your friends to join you by signing up!

 How to share

 The most important part of Bring Your Bible to School Day is … bringing your Bible!
 There are lots of ways to share with your friends.
 You could get an extra Bible to give away as a gift, write down and pass out your favorite verses, or set up a Bible study – the possibilities are only limited by your imagination!
 Talk to your family and friends and think of creative ways you can tell others about how much God loves them!

 We are here to help you make your Bring Your Bible to School Day a success.
 That’s why we’ve included lots of stuff below to help you spread the word and have fun!

 Do the quizzes and activities and share with your friends

 It’s helpful to remember what you know about the Bible before Bring Your Bible to School Day.
 You can test your understanding of God’s Word with these fun quizzes and activities.
 Check them out and share them with your friends to get them interested in the Bible!